juliendorra/esquisse/README.md

 - Adds text and image generation blocks
 - Reference and use the result from a text block by using #[nameofthecell] in another block (text or image) top 'Data' cell.
 You can mix and match several text results and static text.
 - ⟳ button refresh a block result by sending a new request
 - The structure of your AI cells is saved in the URL: names, data text, transform text.
 Share the URL to share the structure (not the results).
-You can go back to reload a previous structur
+You can go back to reload a previous structure.

 ## Set UI/UX Hints on blocks